 Sam is a 46 year old married mother of two teenage boys.
 When she left school she worked on dairy farms rearing calves and relief milking.
 She gave it up when she started a family and worked part time in the family company’s accounts department.
 She couldn’t get the cows out of her system though, so when she saw an ad in a local paper for a Milk Recorder she went for it.
 Her sons were at secondary school by this point and she was bored at home so it seemed to make sense.

 This is a day in Sam’s life as a milk recorder.

 I work for a company called National Milk Records (NMR).
 NMR is the leading supplier of milk recording services in the UK, providing management information on individual cows’ performances in terms of milk quality, yield and fertility.

-Back at home I double check what I am sending on the computer matches what I have left on the farm and upload to a central server.
-Depending on what day it is I’ll download the data for my next couple of farms and sort out that afternoons herd at the same time.
+Back at home I double check that what I’m sending on the computer matches what I have left on the farm, and upload the information to a central server.
+Depending on what day it is, I’ll download the data for my next couple of farms and sort out that afternoon’s herd at the same time.

-Once I’ve had breakfast, let the chickens out, walked the dogs and had a shower it’s off to my ‘day job’ in the office for a few hours sorting invoices and generally inputting different data into a different system!
+Once I’ve had breakfast, let the chickens out, walked th edogs and had a shower it’s off to my “day job” in the office for a few hours where I sort invoices and generally input data into a different system!